Anatomiclab/GastroFLOW/README.md

 * **aggregateddata.csv**: *.csv* file which is the slide data.

-## Generation of tile data for training and validation
+## Generation of downsampled WSI and its tiled image data for training and validation

 After using QuPath to generate the cellular features, if you want to generate the tile data for the GastrolFlow training and validation, please follow the steps below: